 More Promising Workover Candidates and Standardized Work

-Additional workover opportunities were identified that had gone unnoticed previously.
-As a result, the operator’s capital program started to deliver more production at a lower cost-per-barrel.
-Quickest return and lower workover costs per barrel.
-Technical and reservoir risk is lowered.
-Premature well abandonment is avoided (= extending well life and deferring well plugging costs).
-Engineering time is saved by highlighting the best opportunities, engineering time is spent on the most promising workover candidates, and work is standardized on best practices.
+Additional workover opportunities were discovered that may have previously gone unreported.
+Moreover, a prioritized list of workover candidates promotes the lowest workover cost per barrel with the lowest technical risk, hence the quickest return.
+As a result, the operator's capital program began to deliver more production at a reduced cost per barrel.
+Premature well abandonment is prevented (well life is extended, and well plugging costs are deferred).
+By emphasizing the best opportunities, engineering time is saved and spent on the most promising workover candidates, and evaluation assessment work is standardized using company best practices.